Impact Travel Portfolio

 Coast to Forest: A Member Conservation Journey from Acadia to Katahdin

-Maine's wild coast and its remote northern forests tell two distinct conservation stories — and together, they form one of the most compelling domestic conservation journeys in the portfolio.
-This 8-day member series moved from Acadia National Park on the Atlantic coast to the newly designated Katahdin Woods and Waters National Monument deep in the north woods, tracing both the landscape and the advocacy priorities of the organization that helped protect it.
+This journey moved from Acadia National Park on the Atlantic coast to the newly designated Katahdin Woods and Waters National Monument deep in the north woods, tracing both the landscape and the advocacy priorities of the organization that helped protect it.

 Members traveled an 8-day arc from the rocky Atlantic coastline of Acadia National Park north to the newly designated Katahdin Woods and Waters National Monument — a journey that moved through landscape, culture, and conservation advocacy in equal measure.
 Along the way, participants explored Wabanaki cultural heritage with the Abbe Museum, kayaked Frenchman Bay, and engaged directly with the organization's public lands advocacy priorities in Maine.
 The programming connected members personally to the landscapes NPCA works to protect — and to the policy fights that determine their future — through direct field experience rather than briefing rooms.